Kayaking Beginners Guide: Start Your Water Adventure

 – Determine if kayaking is truly a sport you’ll enjoy long-term

 Many lakes, rivers, and coastal areas have rental facilities where you can get properly fitted equipment and often receive basic instruction as part of the package.
+Rental costs typically range from $25-$75 per day, making it an affordable way to experiment with the sport.

 Take a Beginner’s Class